 Best known for the monolithic grand marble arch that sits at the northern entrance of the park and overlooks the central fountain, the Washington Square Arch was built to commemorate the centennial of George Washington’s inauguration.

 Many folks consider this one of the most inviting parks in NYC and come from all over the city to let their hair down and be themselves.
-The welcoming atmosphere makes Washington Park a great NYC park for people-watching.
+The welcoming atmosphere makes Washington Park a great NYC park for people-watching and one of the best things to do in NYC.
 The energetic mood is contagious and you’ll notice park visitors from all corners of the world.

 From suited businesswomen to relaxed college students and nervous tourists, you’ll see it all.
 The stars of the show tend to be the talented street musicians that give the park an easy-going vibe.